prettydiff/simple/readme.md

 * Any attempt to overwrite or reassign a standard property of the *Store* hash.
 * Any attempt to create a string property onto a data container of names "length" or "type" as these are reserved by the language.
 * Using *delete* on a standard property name.

+### Parse errors
+* Arguments are declared on a function without assignment to a string.
+* Arithmetic and comparison operators must occur between values or between a parenthesis group of values either by literal numbers or by reference.
+* Using the `?` and not using a `#`, or the opposite, within the same grouping.
+A ternary statement requires use of both syntax characters.
+* The `:`, `?`, and `#` characters expect to be followed by a reference, literal value, or a parenthesis grouping.
+* A `do` loop without an `until` keyword.
+* An `until` used without association to a `do` loop.
+* Conditions expect to follow the form: keyword, parenthetical grouping, and block.
+* An unterminated string or regular expression